La Brocherie Restaurant

 Why did you decide to open a restaurant?

 A business partner of mine once said before he died “Do what you like to do best in life”.
 I like to serve people and cook for people.
 So here I am.

 Why did you decide to open a roast chicken restaurant?

 It was a mix of French flare with Mexican ingredients that are popular.
 We roast chicken with rice as a side.
 We wanted to do something simple and inexpensive that would taste good.

 How do you like the area your restaurant is in?

 The people here are amazing.
 We meet many of them and sometimes we think “can this really be true?”
 So many nice people.
 We had an issue with the water tank on the building an my neighbors came right over and even went on the roof to help me.
-We don’t regret being away from 5th Avenue.
+I don’t regret being away from 5th Avenue.
 We have so many good people around and people do come find us here to eat.
-We have had great comments from people that have come here because they appreciate the feel of the place, being real and unique, not commercialized like some parts of Playa.
+We have had great comments from people that have come here because they appreciate the feel of the place, being real and unique, not commercialized like some parts of Playa Del Carmen.